Anna Harris

 No GRE Required MFT Programs in Ohio

 Many students hoping to apply for graduate school will be required to take the GRE, which is a standardized test used to assess a candidate’s readiness for graduate school.
 It’s similar to the SAT test you probably took in high school.
 In the past, consideration of GRE test scores has been a common practice used by universities to assess candidates.
 These days, especially after the Covid19 pandemic, many graduate programs have opted to focus less on the GRE and place more emphasis on other measurements of achievement, like undergraduate GPA and letters of recommendation.
 Preparing to take the GRE or other standardized tests can cost money, time, and peace of mind.
-Luckily for anyone hoping to attend school in Ohio, both university MFT training programs in Ohio do not currently require the GRE.
+Luckily for anyone hoping to attend MFT programs in Ohio, both university MFT training programs in Ohio do not currently require the GRE.

 In most cases, a COAMFTE-accredited program satisfies the baseline requirements instituted by the Board.
 Non-COAMFTE MFT degrees can be accepted if the student can show that the program includes the required coursework, which includes a year-long practicum including at least 300 client contact hours.
 150 of those hours should be with couples or families.
 Programs should also include at least one course each in systems theory, marriage and family studies, human development, professional ethics, research, and individual and family appraisal.
 At least four marriage and family therapy courses focusing on theories and practical applications should be included as well.
 Students can begin practicum hours once they have taken some theoretical and practical coursework.